Azure/prometheus-collector/otelcollector/test/README.md

   AMW_QUERY_ENDPOINT="<query endpoint>" QUERY_ACCESS_CLIENT_ID="<client ID>" QUERY_ACCESS_CLIENT_SECRET="<client secret>" \
   ginkgo -p -r --keep-going --label-filter='!/./'
   ```
+- You can customize which tests are run with `--label-filter`:
   - `--label-filter='!/./` is an expression that runs all tests that don't have a label.
   - `--label-filter='!/./ || LABELNAME` is an expression that runs all tests that don't have a label and tests that have the label `LABELNAME`.
   - `--label-filter='!(arc-extension,windows)'` is an expression that runs all tests, including those with labels, except for tests labeled `arc-extension` or `windows`.
 - To run only one package of tests, add the path to the tests in the command.
 For example, to only run the livenessprobe tests on your cluster:
   ```
   ginkgo -p -r --keep-going ./livenessprobe